Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Application Deadline

-To receive benefits, you must complete the application and submit it with any required documents by October 31, 2025.
+The application deadline is November 2, 2026.
 Once you file, the Division of Taxation will determine which programs you qualify for and the amount of each benefit.

 Required Documentation

-Property Tax Relief Hotline: 1-888-238-1233.
-Applicants are encouraged to consult the detailed information posted on the Division of Taxation website below before calling the hotline.
+Call the Property Tax Relief Hotline at 1-888-238-1233.
+Applicants are encouraged to consult the detailed information posted on the Division of Taxation website before calling the hotline.

 Or email the Division of Taxation website at propertytaxrelief.nj.gov